 In a best case scenario, you will rarely need to consult your parenting plan because you will work things out smoothly together.
 In the event of a disagreement, however, a well-drafted plan can prevent a costly court dispute.
 Remember to be reasonable and respectful of the other parent, and above all, always put the kids first.

-If you and your co-parent would like to discuss negotiating your parenting plan with one of our trained mediators, contact us today for a free consultation.
+If you and your co-parent would like to discuss negotiating your parenting plan with one of our trained mediators, contact us today for an initial consultation.